fbpx

 “What brings you to the market, Bob?”

-Sometimes I get cards or contact info, and I don’t know if we can work on anything together.
-But I follow up with every card, the top cards, all the way down to the bottom.
+Sometimes, I get cards or contact info, and I don't know if we can work on anything together.
+But I always reach out to everyone who gave me a card, from the top to the bottom.

 Relationship Focused Networking